Shared Certificates for Neural Network Verification: Efficient Verification via Proof Sharing

-As noted, this generation procedure needs to be fast, yet obtain $\mathcal{T}$ to which many relaxations match in order to obtain speedups.
+As noted earlier, this generation procedure needs to be fast, yet obtain $\mathcal{T}$ to which many abstractions match in order to obtain speed-ups.
 Thus, we consider small $m$, and fixed patterns $\mu_{1}, \dots, \mu_{m}$.
-For each $\hat{\spec}_{i}$ we then find the largest $\epsilon_{i}$ in order to maximize the number of matches, which can still be verified.
-Note that for $m=1$ this is equivalent to the $\ell_{\infty}$ input perturbation $\spec_{\epsilon}$ with the maximal verifiable $\epsilon$ for the given image.
-Concretely, we perform binary search over $\epsilon_{i}$ in order to maximize it while still satisfying $ N_{k+1:L}(\alpha(N_{1:k}(\hat{\spec}_{i}))) \vdash \psi$, where the specification is propagated as a Zonotope, converted into a box and then propagated as a Zonotope again in order to verify $\psi$.
-Formally, verifying $\spec_{\eps}$ with Zonotopes is not monotonous in $\eps$, making it hard to truly maximize $\eps$.
+For each $\hat{\spec}_{i}$, we aim to find the largest $\epsilon_{i}$ which can still be verified in order to maximize the number of matches.
+Note that for $m=1$, this is equivalent to the $\ell_{\infty}$ input perturbation $\spec_{\epsilon}$ with the maximally verifiable $\epsilon$ for the given image.

+Concretely, we can perform binary search over $\epsilon_{i}$ in order find a large $\eps_i$, still satisfying $N_{k+1:L}(\alpha_{\text{Box}}(N_{1:k}(\hat{\spec}_{i}))) \models \psi$.
+Verification with our chosen DeepZ Zonotopes is not monotonous in $\eps_i$ due to the non-monotonic transformers used for non-linearities (e.g., ReLU).
 This renders the application of binary search a best-effort approximation.
-Yet, as we don't require a formal maximum but rather aim go solve a surrogate for \cref{eq:indivd-template-patches}, this still works well in practice.
+As we don't require a formal maximum but rather aim to solve a surrogate for \cref{prob:generation}, this still works well in practice.
+Further note that, applying $\alpha_{\text{Box}}$ to templates introduces imprecision, i.e. $V_T$ might not be able to prove properties over templates that it could without the application of $\alpha_{\text{Box}}$.
+However, \cref{thm:precission} (which only requires properties of $V_S$) still applies.

-\paragraph{Templates at multiple layers} This approach can be slightly extended, yielding templates at multiple layers without a large increase in computational cost.
-Formally, we instantiate \cref{eq:indivd-template-patches} for multiple values of $k$ at once.

-With templates at layers $k$ and $k'$ (with $k \leq k'$) we first try to match the propagated shape against templates at layer $k$ and if this fails, we propagate it further to layer $k'$ and again try to match the proof.
-In \cref{alg:verif_online}, this means repeating the block from line~\ref{alg:verif_online:match_start}~to~ line~\ref{alg:verif_online:match_end} for each value of $k$ before going on to the check on line~\ref{alg:verif_online:check}.
+\paragraph{Templates at multiple layers} We can extend this approach to obtain templates at multiple layers without a large increase in computational cost.
+With templates at multiple layers, we first try to match the propagated shape against the earliest template layer and upon failure propagate it further to the next, where we again attempt to match the template.
+In \cref{alg:verif_online}, this means repeating the block from Line~\ref{alg:verif_online:match_start}~to~Line~\ref{alg:verif_online:match_end} for each template layer before going on to the check on \cref{alg:verif_online:check}.